PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 const helper = require('@utils/helpers');
 ```

+Note: To find all the shortcuts you can use with module-alias, check the package.json file.

-Once you included the helper, you are able to create the [`before`](https://mochajs.org/#hooks) function inside your describe.
+Once we included the helper, we are able to create the [`before`](https://mochajs.org/#hooks) function inside our `describe`.

 ```js
 const helper = require('@utils/helpers');